DevExpress-Examples/bi-dashboard-non-visual-custom-export/readme.md

 [CS](./CS/DashboardExporterApp/Program.cs)/[VB](./VB/DashboardExporterApp/Program.vb)

-The [CustomItemExportControlCreating](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExporter.CustomItemExportControlCreating) event fires for the Funnel item and the [ExportControlProvider](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.CustomItemExportControlCreatingEventArgs.ExportControlProvider) method returns the configured Funnel item to be printed in the resulting ducument.
+The [CustomItemExportControlCreating](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExporter.CustomItemExportControlCreating) event fires for the Funnel item and the [ExportControlProvider](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.CustomItemExportControlCreatingEventArgs.ExportControlProvider) method returns the `FunnelItemExportControlProvider` that is used to specify a printable control corresponding to the exported custom Funnel item.

 The [DashboardExporter.ExportToPdf](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExporter.ExportDashboardItemToPdf(Dashboard--String--String--Nullable-Size---DashboardState--DashboardPdfExportOptions)) method exports a dashboard in a Pdf file.